-This discussion focuses on key statistics from the consolidated financial statements for the year ended December 31, 2023, and up to the date of this MD&A and pertains to known risks and uncertainties relating to the gold exploration and development and mining industry.
+This discussion focuses on key statistics from the unaudited condensed consolidated financial statements for the three months ended March 31, 2024, and up to the date of this MD&A and pertains to known risks and uncertainties relating to the gold exploration and development and mining industry.
 This discussion should not be considered all-inclusive, as it excludes changes that may occur in general economic, political, and environmental conditions.